 At some point in your childhood someone gave you a box of crayons.

-If you were really lucky, you got the big box, with 64 colors, which allowed you to expand your creativity and grand designs.
-Your trees could be realistic shades of green, your coloring books filled with detail impossible to attain with the 12 crayon box.
+If you were really lucky, you got the big box of 64 colors, which allowed you to expand your creativity and grand designs.
+Your trees could be realistic shades of green, your coloring books filled with detail impossible to attain from the mere 12 crayon box.
 Without thinking too much about it, you (and I) simply colored to our heart’s content.
 It was fun.
 When you got older, you started worrying about coloring inside the lines.
 Then it wasn’t simple anymore; it was a challenge, but that’s fun too, in a different way.

 Creativity usually means ‘individuality.’
 If asked to “be creative,” you want to express yourself, your own personal take on something.
-Being creative is a time when you are most you.
-This is what happens in the 5th house: we create, and we have fun doing so, because we are experiencing, at our optimum expression of self-creativity, what’s known as ‘flow,’ a concept introduced by Mihály Csíkszentmihályi:
+Creativity encompasses a time when you are most you.
+This is what happens in the 5th house: we create, and we have fun doing so, because we are experiencing, at our optimum expression of self-creativity, ‘flow,’ a concept introduced by Mihály Csíkszentmihályi:

 Flow is the mental state of operation in which a person in an activity is fully immersed in a feeling of energized focus, full involvement, and success in the process of the activity . . . [t]he positive psychology concept has been widely referenced across a variety of fields.
 According to Csíkszentmihályi, flow is completely focused motivation.
 It is a single-minded immersion and represents perhaps the ultimate in harnessing the emotions in the service of performing and learning.
 In flow the emotions are not just contained and channeled, but positive, energized, and aligned with the task at hand.
 To be caught in the ennui of depression or the agitation of anxiety is to be barred from flow.
 The hallmark of flow is a feeling of spontaneous joy, even rapture, while performing a task.

 So easy to write; so hard to do.